BUFFINGTON: Free speech has been weaponized by extremists

-Trump is charged with having incited that violence through weeks of rhetoric by falsely claiming the election had been stolen from him.

-I'll leave it for another day to debate the merits of this impeachment — is it an important act of accountability, or political kabuki theater?

-But one of the key aspects of this impeachment trial is the question of free speech: Did Trump —through his false claims of a stolen election and his fiery speech to the crowd on Jan.
-6, just before they stormed the capitol building — incite the violence, or was he merely exercising his right of freedom of speech?
+One of the key aspects of last week’s impeachment trial of former President Donald Trump was the question of free speech: Did Trump — through his false claims of a stolen election and his fiery speech to the crowd on Jan.
+6, just before they stormed the capitol building — incite the violence that occurred, or was he merely exercising his right of freedom of speech?

 As a journalist, I'm keenly interested in the issues of free speech and its companion, freedom of the press.
 America is unique in its history of free speech even when that speech challenges government leaders and official orthodoxy.